This post covers everything to do in Brussels, includes places to eat and drink, and where to stay.

 Besides the antique market in Sablon, other markets to visit include the daily flea market at Place du Jeu de Balle, the Sunday market at Gare du Midi and the Place Chatelain market on Wednesday evenings.

 WHAT TO EAT AND DRINK IN BRUSSELS

-18. Belgian chocolate.
 A local told me that although there are plenty of expensive chocolate shops lining the streets in Brussels, the best Belgian chocolate is lining the shelves in the supermarkets.
-So I sampled quite a few flavours and brands, but focused on praline of course.
+So I sampled quite a few flavours and brands, but focused on praline, of course.
 Check out my personal favourites: Guylian, Côte d’Or and Galler.
 I’ve also heard Dolfin chocolate is a must.

-20. Have a half and half at Le Cirio.
-When we got back from Bruges, my friends recommended heading to Le Cirio, as they’d visited the previous night.
-A cool brasserie with 20th century decor and hilarious servers, Le Cirio also do a half and half drink—half white wine and half champagne.
+When we got back from Bruges, my new friends recommended heading to Le Cirio, as they’d visited the previous night.
+A cool brasserie with 20th century decor and hilarious servers, Le Cirio also do a half and half drink: half white wine and half champagne.
 Our server poured the drinks at our table and daringly filled each flute to the top.
 Although I’ve never been a white wine drinker, I did enjoy this drink and this restaurant.

-21. Eat a waffle (or five).
 Ah, Belgian waffles.
-They’re almost as good as Belgian fries!
-Traditionally, Belgians don’t eat the waffles topped with everything (cream, fruit, chocolate, etc).
+They’re almost as good as Belgian fries 😉 Traditionally, Belgians don’t eat the waffles topped with everything (cream, fruit, chocolate, etc).
 They eat the €1 Liege waffle, which is a sugary snack.
 Or the Brussels waffle, which is a traditional waffle sprinkled with icing sugar.
 Naturally I sampled all of them.
 There are waffle stores located everywhere around the city.